gahssi/gahssi.github.io/index.md

 I'm a postgraduate student pursuing a Diploma in Industrial Network Cybersecurity at [BCIT](https://www.bcit.ca/).
 Outside of school I'm involved in the [ISACA Vancouver](https://engage.isaca.org/vancouverchapter/home) mentorship program and the [UBC CTF team](https://maplebacon.org/).

-Besides that, this site is a nice hobby project for me to dust off my frontend development skills and play around with web design.
+Besides that, this site is a nice hobby project to get me to dust off my frontend development skills and get creative with web design.
 Speaking of skills, feel welcome to check out my [CV](cv).

 ## Contacts